-Zigpy developer(s) begun work on external and stand-alone implementations of ZHA
+Zigpy developer(s) begun work on external zha library to allow for stand-alone implementations

-For your information; it looks like a zigpy developer now started work on stand-alone and external implementations of the ZHA integration (i.e. the built-in native Zigbee gateway implementation) for Home Assistant:
+For your information; it looks like a zigpy developer now started work on an breakout external zha library (as a Zigbee Gateway class library) splitting the the ZHA integration into internal and externals parts (i.e. the built-in native Zigbee gateway implementation for Home Assistant) which could potentially also allow for stand-alone versions:

 https://github.com/zigpy/zha (see zigpy/zha#6 if want to get an developers overview)